CarlQGan/SIR_Traffic/README.md

-# BasicSIRModel
+# SIR Model for Traffic Analysis
-This project contains a basic SIR model, with build in plotting.
-A companion blog post for this project can be found <a href="https://mattravenhall.github.io/2018/01/02/SIR-Model.html">here</a>.
+This project extends from the application of SIR model in epidemics into traffic analysis.
+A companion blog post for a basic SIR model can be found <a href="https://mattravenhall.github.io/2018/01/02/SIR-Model.html">here</a>.

 ## Running the model
 ```python